shiftkey/scribble/docs/why.md

 Things like:

- - so many projects don't do docs
+ - "why do many projects don't have docs at all?"
- - docs can be really hard to find
+ - "docs are really hard to find!"
- - docs doesn't often go beyond the basics
+ - "docs doesn't cover more than the basics!"
- - docs that is out of sync is painful to work with
+ - "out-of-sync docs are painful to work with!"

 And it's not like there's a lack of options out there - you can check out tools like [Sandcastle](http://shfb.codeplex.com/), [GhostDoc](http://submain.com/products/ghostdoc.aspx), [Doxygen](http://www.stack.nl/~dimitri/doxygen/) and [Live Documenter](http://theboxsoftware.com/products/live-documenter/) to get a feel for what's out there.